 "I need your help, Spock."

 "You're not usually the stater of the obvious."
-She tried to push past him, found that he was making like a rock.
-"I need"--she pushed some more, got nowhere--"your help."
+She tried to push past him, but he was making like a rock.
+"I need"—she pushed some more but still got nowhere—"your help."

 He stared down at her, his face giving nothing away.